||Associate Professor of Mathematics

-Carroll University has internship programs with Northwestern Mutual and the Assurant insurance companies.
-Each year, representatives from Northwestern Mutual and Assurant select interns from among Carroll University Actuarial Science majors for full-time (or part-time) paid internships.
+Carroll University has actuarial science internship programs with Northwestern Mutual, Assurant, Milliman, and Oliver-Wyman.
+Each year, representatives select interns from among Carroll University Actuarial Science majors for full-time (or part-time) paid internships.
 Selected student interns receive an authentic experience in the actuary profession while earning Carroll University credit.
 The full-time internships also include 100 hours of paid study time for the intern’s next actuarial sciences exam.

 Learning Outcomes for Actuarial Science